betweentwomidnights/gotf-frontend/README.md

 audiocraft continuations based on the youtube/soundcloud url the user is at when they click the 'generate music' button in the Popup window.

-big time work in process.
+big time work in progress.

 TODO: